yboufenneche/SA-6TiSCH/README.md

 ## SA-6TiSCH: Selfishness-Aware 6TiSCH

 SA-6TiSCH is a modified version of the 6TiSCH simulator.
 It enables the simulation of 6TiSCH networks with the presence of selfish nodes.
 It includes detection and reaction algorithms for selfish nodes.
-The detection algorithm is implemented in the file six.
-Py, while the selfish behavior itself and the reaction algorithm are implemented inside the file sf.py.
+The detection algorithm is implemented in the file `sixp.py`, while the selfish behavior itself and the reaction algorithm are implemented inside the file `sf.py`.

 Authors: